Tattoo Aftercare Instructions

 What should you do?

 If you are experiencing any of these symptoms, please come in as soon as possible so we can have a look at it.
-If you are unable to come in, we recommend discontinuation whatever cream you are using, applying a thin layer of Polysporin cream to the area, leaving it overnight, and trying to get in to see an artist as soon as possible.
+If you are unable to come in, we recommend discontinuing the use of whatever cream you are using, applying a thin layer of Polysporin cream to the area, leaving it overnight, and trying to get in to see an artist as soon as possible.
+A simple irritation of the skin can be misinterpreted as an infection and we do want to ensure that you are healing properly.
 Consult a physician if you are concerned.
-Sometimes, a simple irritation of the skin can be misinterpreted as an infection, and we want to ensure that you are healing properly.
 Tattoos on the wrists, ankles, and feet tend to take a bit longer to heal because they are such high-traffic areas.